Left and Right: Donna circa, 1980

 Investigators stated that Smith was always considered a person of interest in Donna’s disappearance.
 He was Darcy’s boyfriend at the time of Donna’s disappearance in 1980.
 He was questioned about her case a few days after she was reported missing but he refused to cooperate with authorities and he wouldn’t take a polygraph exam either.
 He moved away from the area shortly afterwards.
 In 1985, investigators questioned him again in Donna’s disappearance after he was arrested but he maintained he had nothing to do with her disappearance.

 Investigators decided to strike a deal with Wayne.
-They proposed to bog sentence Smith to death in exchange for information regarding Fowler’s disappearance.
+They proposed to not sentence Smith to death in exchange for information regarding Fowler’s disappearance.
 The police and the Trinity County District Attorneys Office wouldn’t go through with the deal without her mother’s permission.
 Darcy agreed to the deal as she wanted closure in her daughters decades old case.
-She also agreed to it since Smith was in prison for life and sprung ever get out.
+She also agreed to it since Smith was in prison for life and would ever get out.

 Smith told investigators that he killed Donna on the same day she went missing.
 He said Donna came over to his “shack” and that he became angry at the girl when she refused to leave his house.
 Smith said he strangled Donna to death and disposed of her remains in the Weaverville landfill.
 The landfill was an open pit that residents would throw their trash into.
 Smith placed her body in the landfill and left.